AdaCore/spark2014/docs/lrm/source/packages.rst

 value True.

-An aspect specification of "null" indicates that the partial view of the type does not define full default initialization (see :ref:`declarations`).
+An aspect specification of "null" indicates that the partial view of the type does not define full default initialization (see :ref:`Declarations`).
 [The full view of the type might or might not define full default initialization.]